thedjnK/AuTerm/README.md

 Before running, you may need to install some additional libraries, please see https://github.com/LairdCP/UwTerminalX/wiki/Installing for further details.
 You may also be required to add a udev rule to grant non-root users access to USB devices, please see https://github.com/LairdCP/UwTerminalX/wiki/Granting-non-root-USB-device-access-(Linux) for details.

+#### ARM

+ARM versions must be built from source using Qt 6.x.
+Pre-compiled release versions may be provided in the future if requested (please open an issue if this is something you would like).

-### Mac:
+### Mac

-Mac versions must be built from source using Qt 5.x or 6.x.
+Mac versions must be built from source using Qt 6.x.
+Pre-compiled release versions are not planned due to requirement of a Mac for building on, and requirement of a physical Mac for testing on.

 ## Help and contributing

 Users are welcome to open issues and submit pull requests to have features merged.
-PRs should target the `develop` branch.
+PRs on github should target the `main` branch, PRs on the internal git server should target the `develop` branch.

 ## Speed/Throughput testing